corb555/Gdal-helper/docs/readme.md

 ```

 #### `create_subset`
-Extracts a cropped preview or subset from a larger raster based on relative anchor points.
+Extracts a cropped subset from a raster.
+Position of crop is based on relative anchor points.

 **Anchors:**
-Anchors define the center point of the crop relative to the image size (0.0 to 1.0).
+Anchors define the center point of the crop relative to the image (0.0 to 1.0).
 *   `0.0, 0.0`: Extract Top-Left corner.
 *   `0.5, 0.5`: Extract Center of the image (Default).
 *   `1.0, 1.0`: Extract Bottom-Right corner.

 ```bash
 gdal-helper create_subset input.tif output.tif \